 Mean Sea Level (MSL).
 For purposes of the NFIP, the North American Vertical Datum (NAVD) of 1988, to which base flood elevations shown on the FIRM are referenced.

 New Construction.
 For the purposes of determining insurance rates, structures for which the “start of construction” commenced on or after the effective date of an initial FIRM (December 4, 1984) and includes any subsequent improvements to such structures.
 For floodplain management purposes, “new construction” means structures for which the "start of construction" commenced on or after the effective date of a floodplain management regulation adopted by a community and includes any subsequent improvements to such structures.

-Non-Special Flood Hazard Areas: designated as Shaded X, X and D on FIRM’s (see Special Flood Hazard Areas for regulated zone definition)
+Non-Special Flood Hazard Areas: designated as Shaded X, X and D on FIRM (see Special Flood Hazard Areas for regulated zone definition)

 Shaded X: Areas of 500-year flood; areas of 100-year flood with average depths of less than one (1) foot or with drainage areas less than one (1) square mile; and protected by levees from 100-year flood.